Art educators collaborate and learn in a professional community in Edinboro's 100% online Art Education master’s degree.

 The online experience of graduate study is flexible but not impersonal.
 Faculty work closely with you to individualize your learning experience based on your present teaching/learning context.

-As a graduate student at Edinboro University, you'll enjoy a robust set of resources for online learning.
+As a graduate student at PennWest Edinboro, you'll enjoy a robust set of resources for online learning.
 All of the art education courses are taught by nationally recognized full-time faculty who are active in leadership, scholarship and service in the field of art education.

 Edinboro University’s Master of Art Education program not only challenged me in the classroom, it challenged my classroom.
 Now the decisions I make as an art educator are entrenched in theory, research and reflective practice — benefiting our 21st century student-artists, the art education field and the visual arts as a whole.